Tourette Syndrome

 Tourette Syndrome is a neurological disorder that affects the nervous system and causes repeated physical or vocal tics.

-The severity of symptoms can vary from person to person, but it can have a significant impact on an individual's quality of life.
+The severity of symptoms can vary from person to person, but can have a significant impact on an individual's quality of life.

 They can also be painful or uncomfortable for the patient over time.

-For many people with Tourette Syndrome, the condition also brings additional challenges, such as anxiety disorders, obsessive-compulsive disorder (OCD), attention-deficit/hyperactivity disorder (ADHD), depression, learning disabilities or sleep problems.
+For many people with Tourette Syndrome, the condition also brings additional challenges, such as anxiety disorders, obsessive-compulsive disorder (OCD), attention-deficit/hyperactivity disorder (ADHD), depression, learning disabilities, or sleep problems.

-Tourette's conclusion
+Tourette's Conclusion

 With proper treatment and support, many individuals with Tourette Syndrome can lead full lives.